- Visiting Us

 - Outdoor Living

 - Indoor Plants & Care

 - Our Range

-Make sure that garden birds have food and water especially if the ground becomes frozen.
+As part of your gardening regime in January, make sure that garden birds have food and water, especially if the ground becomes frozen.
 We have a large selection of different bird food and feeders to suit all tastes!

-If you are lucky enough to have a large established Wisteria now is the time to prune it.
+If you are lucky enough to have a large established Wisteria, now is the time to prune it.
 The new shoots need to be shortened back to two or three buds from the main stem.
 The advantage of completing this task now is twofold, without the leaves on the plant you can see exactly where to cut and secondly it encourages the formation of the flower buds.

 Cleaning the greenhouse

 January is the time to clean the greenhouse inside and out, before the start of spring seed sowing.
 The glass needs to be thoroughly cleaned so that full advantage of the light can be taken, which is an important ingredient for healthy plant production.
 The benches, floors and corners need careful scrubbing with a garden disinfectant to eliminate any overwintering pests.

 For an early crop of delicious tender young stems of rhubarb, clear away all dead matter from the crown and cover with a large pot, bucket or a special rhubarb forcer that will exclude the light.
 An ideal but not essential addition would be a pile of horse manure covering the crown, which speeds up the process with the heat that it generates.
 The plant will produce tender pink stems in just a few weeks.

 Browse our range of plants, tools and accessories at our garden centre in St Albans – ideal for gardening in January.